-As part of DOE's Integrated Contract Procurement Team Program, TA, GEL, and ARS were audited during 2013 (DOE 2013a,b,c).
-During 2013, BNL conducted its periodic audit of H2M.
+As part of DOE's Integrated Contract Procurement Team Program, TA, GEL, and ARS were audited during 2014 (DOE 2014a,b,c).
 During the audits, errors are categorized into Priority I and Priority II findings.
 Priority I status indicates a problem that can result in unusable data or a finding that the contract analytical laboratory cannot adequately perform services for DOE.
 Priority II status indicates problems that do not result in unusable data and do not indicate that the contract analytical laboratory cannot adequately perform services for DOE (DOE 2002).
-There were no Priority I findings during 2013 that affected samples analyzed for BNL.
+There were no Priority I findings during 2014 that affected samples analyzed for BNL.